 Certain illnesses and infections can cause muffled hearing or hearing loss in one ear.
 An ear infection, for example, causes fluid to build up in the middle ear, blocking the sound from entering the inner ear.
 You can also get “swimmer’s ear,” especially if you are a frequent swimmer or spend time in a hot, moist climate.

 A common culprit for muffled hearing is excessive ear wax (cerumen).
-Ear wax can sometimes build up in the ear canal and cause a blockage.
-This ear wax can dry up and harden over time, increasing the risk of impaction.
+When ear wax builds up in the ear canal, it can cause a blockage.
+And if it dries up and hardens over time, it increases the risk of impaction.
 Impacted ear wax can affect your ability to hear.
 Ear wax blockage often happens when people use items like cotton swabs or bobby pins to try to clean their ears.
-This only pushes the ear wax farther into the ears and can also cause blockage or injury to the ear.
+This only pushes the ear wax further into the ears and can also cause blockage or injury to the ear.

 Foreign objects can also enter and get stuck in the ear, causing hearing loss.
-Children are more at risk for this, but even adults can get objects stuck in the ear.
-Sometimes a small bug can fly into the ear while camping, running or working outdoors.
-A wad of cotton from a cotton swab can also get stuck in the ear.
-Remember the old adage “Never put anything in your ear that is smaller than your elbow!”.
+While children are more at risk for this, even adults can get objects stuck in the ear—more often something like a small bug that flies into the ear while camping, running or working outdoors.

 Everyone reacts differently to medication, but some may be ototoxic and contribute to hearing loss in one or both ears.
 Meds that are known to be ototoxic can damage the sensitive nerve cells in our inner ear.
 This damage may lead to temporary or permanent hearing loss, ringing in the ears or dizziness.
 Check with your doctor if you take (or are prescribed) any of the following:

-If you start to experience muffled hearing or hearing loss in one ear, you should contact a physician, preferably a physician specializing in diseases of the ear.
-He or she can examine the issue and refer you to an audiologist to properly evaluate and diagnose the hearing problem.
+If you start to experience muffled hearing or hearing loss in one ear, you should contact a physician, preferably a physician specializing in diseases of the ear, such as an ENT.
+They can examine the issue and refer you to an audiologist to properly evaluate and diagnose the hearing problem.

 Depending on the cause, treatment options when you can't hear out of one ear may include:

 Single-sided hearing loss can sometimes be treated with differing types of amplification.
-If it’s determined that the hearing loss can be treated with a hearing aid, then a hearing aid can be used to provide binaural hearing.
+If it’s determined that the hearing loss can be treated with a hearing aid, a hearing care professional (HCP) can help determine which devices will work best in your situation.

 Sometimes the hearing loss in the affected ear cannot be helped with a hearing aid.
 In these cases, Miracle-Ear offers a CROS/BiCROS solution (CROS means Contralateral Routing of Signal.)

 These hearing aids connect wirelessly through the CROS transmitter.
 When sounds and speech are detected by the ear with untreatable hearing loss, they can be transmitted wirelessly to the better ear to be processed.
-This wireless transmission allows you to hear better in a variety of situations, such as talking on the phone, conversing in a group setting, or walking side by side with someone.
+This wireless transmission allows you to hear better in a variety of situations, such as talking on the phone, conversing in a group setting or walking side by side with someone.
+Your HCP can help determine if this is the right course of treatment for your situation.

 Here are some tips for protecting your hearing health:

 Loud noises can damage the delicate nerve cells in the inner ear, causing temporary or permanent hearing loss.
 Protect your ears from loud noises by turning down the volume or wearing hearing protection in noisy situations.
-Common places to protect your ears include:
+Common situations in which to protect your ears include:

 If you or a loved one is experiencing hearing loss in one ear or have an ear that feels clogged and muffled, book an appointment at Miracle-Ear today to talk with one of our hearing specialists and find the right course of treatment.